 I Feel Shattered After That Bad Review

-All it takes is one bad review, this is enough to provoke feels of anger, fear, disappointment, shock and embarrassment.
+All it takes is one bad review, this is enough to provoke feelings of anger, fear, disappointment, shock and embarrassment.
 Compounded even more if it's the first work you've had published in book form.
 People have no problem giving you a bad review when they're not standing in front of you and saying it to your face.

 Many writer's may go so far as to take their book down completely, and leave writing behind forever.
 Other writers might feel the need to make huge edits to their work or change characters and plots completely.